Beating a Dead Horse (album): Rectangles

-Rectangles (stylized as RECTÅNGLES) is a fictitious band from the United Kingdom that focuses on styles of progressive metal and djent.
+Rectangles (stylized as RECTÅNGLES) is a fictitious band from the United Kingdom that focuses on styles of progressive metalcore and djent.
 The band's name comes from the trend amongst progressive metalcore bands in which the band names consist of only plural nouns, such as Structures, Volumes and Monuments.

-According to the band's Rock Sound Artist Profile, the band is composed of vocalist Jarrod Alonge and guitarist Drewsif Stalin.
-Stalin mentions and praises the band's new drummer, "Mac", before Alonge reveals that their drummer is actually a computer.
+According to the band's Rock Sound Artist Profile, the band is composed of vocalist Jarrod Alonge and guitarist Andrew "Drewsif" Reynolds (who then went by Drewsif Stalin).
+Drewsif mentions and praises the band's new drummer, "Mac", before Alonge reveals that their drummer is actually a computer.
 They were formed in Winter 2009, originally using the name "Triangles".
 Alonge stated that the band's name was changed to Rectangles in 2010 as "there was another side to the band".

-The band's only song "Cosmic Metaphysical Verisimilitude" featured vocals by Drewsif Stalin, who also produced the song.
+The band's only song "Cosmic Metaphysical Verisimilitude" featured vocals by Drewsif, who also produced the song.
 The song also featured guest vocals by Mike Semesky, formerly of Intervals.
 Another Rectangles song, "Waifu", is featured on the album's deluxe reissue.

 During the final stages of releasing Canadian Softball's full-length debut, Alonge uploaded a new track from Rectangles titled "Cryptanalysis".
 Viewers were to decipher the hidden message in the song, and the first comment with the correct answer (which was “Send Nudes” spelled out with Morse code) won a prize pack featuring a Rectangles T-shirt, guitar strings, and more.